netbymatt/gulp-awslambda-3/README.md

 #### An Object

-that is mostly the same as you would pass to [`updateFunctionConfiguration()`](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Lambda.html#updateFunctionConfiguration-property).
-The only required parameters are `FunctionName` and `Role`.
+that is mostly the same as you would pass to [`UpdateFunctionConfigurationCommand()`](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-lambda/classes/updatefunctionconfigurationcommand.html).
+The only required parameters are `FunctionName` and `Role` (when creating a new function).
 All the other parameters have the following default values:

 - `Handler = 'index.handler'`: This assumes a valid `exports.handler` in `index.js` at the root of your ZIP
-- `Runtime = 'nodejs4.3'`: Also accepts `'nodejs'` and `'nodejs6.10'`
+- `Runtime = 'nodejs10.x'`:

-gulp-awslambda will perform an *upsert*, meaning the function will be created if it does not already exist, and updated (both code and configuration) otherwise.
+gulp-awslambda-3 will perform an *upsert*, meaning the function will be created if it does not already exist, and updated (both code and configuration) otherwise.

-For code, gulp-awslambda will default to passing the `ZipFile` property.
+For code, gulp-awslambda-3 will default to passing the `ZipFile` property.
 However, you may alternatively pass e.g.:

 ```js
 Code: {